 At the University of South Alabama Children’s & Women’s Hospital, women who visit the Women's Imaging Center for mammography screenings receive test results before they leave the hospital.
 Dr. Joel Lightner, chief of women’s imaging and assistant professor of radiology, provides same-day results, which encourages women to have regular screenings, knowing they will get fast results and most likely won’t have to return for a second visit.

-The process works like this – a patient makes an appointment for their yearly screening.
-On appointment day, the patient arrives at the breast center at USA Children’s & Women’s Hospital and receives a mammogram.
-Because mammograms at USA are now all digital – not film – the radiologists immediately receive the images at their workstation, where they review the images and compare the results to the patient’s previous mammograms.
+The process works like this – you make an appointment for their yearly screening.
+On appointment day, you arrive at the Women's Imaging Center at USA Children’s & Women’s Hospital and receives your mammogram.
+Because mammograms at USA are now all digital – not film – the radiologist immediately receives the images on the workstation, where the images are reviewed and compared to the patient’s previous mammograms.